 A.M.
 Best states that its "B" (Fair) rating is assigned to companies that have, in its opinion, a fair ability to meet their ongoing insurance obligations while "C++" (Marginal) is assigned to those companies that have, in its opinion, a marginal ability to meet their ongoing insurance obligations.
 The "B" (Fair) and "C++" (Marginal) rating is the seventh and ninth-highest of 15 ratings assigned by A.M.
 Best, which range from "A++" to "F."

 S&P states that an insurer rated "A" (Strong) has strong financial security characteristics that outweigh any vulnerabilities, and is highly likely to have the ability to meet financial commitments.
-Insurers rated "A" (Strong) or "B" (Weak) have strong or weak financial security characteristics, respectively.
-The "A" and "B" ranges are the third- and sixth-highest of nine financial strength rating ranges assigned by S&P, which range from "AAA" to "R." A plus (+) or minus (-) shows relative standing in a rating category.
+Insurers rated "A" (Strong) or "BB" (Marginal) have strong or marginal financial security characteristics, respectively.
+The "A" and "BB" ranges are the third- and fifth-highest of nine financial strength rating ranges assigned by S&P, which range from "AAA" to "R." A plus (+) or minus (-) shows relative standing in a rating category.
 These suffixes are not added to ratings in the "AAA" category or to ratings below the "CCC" category.
-Accordingly, the "A+", "A", "BB+", and "B-" ratings are the fifth-, sixth-, eleventh-, and sixteenth-highest of S&P's 21 ratings categories.
+Accordingly, the "A" and "BB+" ratings are the sixth and eleventh-highest of S&P's 21 ratings categories.

-Moody's states that insurance companies rated "Baa" (Adequate) offer adequate financial security and those rated "B" (Poor) offer questionable financial security.
-The "Baa" (Adequate) and "B" (Poor) ranges are the fourth- and sixth-highest, respectively, of nine financial strength rating ranges assigned by Moody’s, which range from "Aaa" to "C." Numeric modifiers are used to refer to the ranking within the groups, with 1 being the highest and 3 being the lowest.
+Moody's states that insurance companies rated "Baa" (Adequate) offer adequate financial security.
+The "Baa" (Adequate) is the fourth-highest of nine financial strength rating ranges assigned by Moody’s, which range from "Aaa" to "C." Numeric modifiers are used to refer to the ranking within the groups, with 1 being the highest and 3 being the lowest.
 These modifiers are not added to ratings in the "Aaa" category or to ratings below the "Caa" category.
-Accordingly, the "Baa3", "B1" and "B3" ratings are the tenth-, fourteenth- and sixteenth-highest, respectively, of Moody’s 21 ratings categories.
+Accordingly, the "Baa3" is the tenth-highest of Moody’s 21 ratings categories.

 The rating categories in any given rank are not equivalent to one another.